whoan/errata/readme.md

 > ./books/distributed-systems-978-1543057386.md

+## Conventions

+- Be specific on the version of the book where the errors were found and add a comment if the error was fixed in a subsequent version
+- Be as specific as possible to spot the section where the error is found
+- If you are telling in which paragraph the error was found, consider also a paragraph the one which started in the previous page and finishes in the referred page

 ## PR

 Feel free to submit a PR adding errors/improvements to any book (existent in the repo or new ones).